Vis medicatrix naturae: Relation to homeostasis

 Walter Cannon's notion of homeostasis also has its origins in vis medicatrix naturae.
 "All that I have done thus far in reviewing the various protective and stabilizing devices of the body is to present a modern interpretation of the natural vis medicatrix.".
 In this, Cannon stands in contrast to Claude Bernard (the father of modern physiology), and his earlier idea of milieu interieur that he proposed to replace vitalistic ideas about the body.
 However, both the notions of homeostasis and milieu interieur are ones concerned with how the body's physiology regulates itself through multiple mechanical equilibrium adjustment feedbacks rather than nonmechanistic life forces.

 Relation to evolutionary medicine

 More recently, evolutionary medicine has identified many medical symptoms such as fever, inflammation, sickness behavior, and morning sickness as evolved adaptations that function as darwinian medicatrix naturae due to their selection as means to protect, heal, or restore the injured, infected or physiologically disrupted body.

+In popular culture

+In the novel The House of God, the protagonist cynically concludes that much of the practice of medicine is unnecessary and even harmful, and that patients tend to heal best when left alone.
+This leads him to develop the last of his Laws of the House of God: "The delivery of good medical care is to do as much nothing as possible."